|July 05, 2020|

 with the power of exhortation, should exhort.
 He

-care; he who performs works of mercy should
+who performs works of mercy should do so

-Detest what is evil, cling to what is good.
-Love
+what is evil, cling to what is good.
+Love one

 At that time Jesus reentered the boat, made the